 Like I said, I visited the city only on the weekends.
 Due to that, I had fewer opportunities to meet other Au Pair.
 It doesn’t mean, of course, that I didn’t meet with them at all.
 They were nice girls, but they aren’t the main reason for this note.

-The people I met in Winchester were from all over the world.
-I befriended with several Spanish guys, Germans, Italians and, of course, British people.
+People that I met in Winchester were from all over the world.
+I befriended with several Spanish guys, Germans, Italians and, of course, British.
 Some of my friends were also from Brazil, the Philippines, Nepal, Pakistan and even Syria.

 Most of them were much older than me.